binhvu3/binhvu3/README.md

 - 🔭 I’m currently working on kubernetes.

-- 👨‍💻 All of my projects are available at [https://github.com/binhvu3](https://github.com/binhvu3)

 - 💬 Ask me about **ML Algorithms, Networking, RDBMS, Devops**

 - 📫 How to reach me **binhhtvu@pm.me**